CopernicaMarketingSoftware/Documentation/Publisher/en/bulk-download-of-personalized-pdf-files.md

 -   Choose the selection of miniselection the download should be personalized with.
 -   In addition, you specify whether you want to download a large PDF file or a separate file for each recipient.
-The seperate PDF files are then bundled in a ZIP-file.
+The separate PDF files are then bundled in a ZIP-file.

 The file is made immediately.
 Once this is finished, you will see a blue